pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-haptics.md

 ## `UxrControllerInput`

-The `UxrControllerInput` component, besides providing input capabilities, also provides all the haptics functionality.
+The `UxrControllerInput` component, besides providing input capabilities, also provides the haptics functionality.

 ## Haptic Impulse